 Food banks and pantries are always in need of volunteers.
 Find one close to your home using Feeding PA’s location tool, and then call or send an email to find out where they need extra hands.
 Even giving a few hours of your time on a Saturday morning can help these organizations serve more people.

-Members of the PA Eats board recently volunteered at the Chester County Food Bank in Exton, Pennsylvania, packing up frozen meals and sorting and packaging fresh produce.
+Last year, members of the PA Eats board volunteered at the Chester County Food Bank in Exton, Pennsylvania, packing up frozen meals and sorting and packaging fresh produce.
 It was a great team-building opportunity, and an eye-opening experience at just how much work it takes even well-organized food banks to process and distribute food.

 When you do volunteer, post a photo of yourself and tag @feedingpa and @feedingamerica, along with the hashtag #HungerActionMonth.
 Seeing you on social media might just help to encourage your friends and followers to take their own actions through volunteering, donations or advocacy!